-Graduate applications are received throughout the year and processed as they are received.
-The Biomedical Engineering Graduate Program has rolling admissions.
-Therefore, students are advised to file the application for admission several months in advance of the first semester of coursework.
-All credentials, including official transcripts covering all undergraduate and graduate work taken up to the time of application, as well as the non-refundable processing fee, must also have been received in the Graduate Admissions Office before the application can be reviewed for admission.
-Because research assistantships are filled far in advance of the deadline for fall and spring admission, prospective students are encouraged to submit their applications for admission as early as possible.
+All credentials, including official transcripts covering all undergraduate and graduate work taken up to the time of application, as well as the non-refundable processing fee, must also have been received in the Graduate Admissions Office before being forwarded the Biomedical Engineering Graduate Program.
+Because research assistantships are filled far in advance, prospective students are encouraged to submit their applications for admission as early as possible.
 Applications for the Clinical Engineering Internship are due by January 1st.
-Please see Appendix A for requirements.
+Please see Appendix A of the Biomedical Engineering Graduate Program Handbook for requirements.